Menu

 Pyloric atresia (PA) is a very rare anomaly with an incidence of about 1 in 100,000 live births.
 It is seen in about 1% of all intestinal atresia.
 PA may occur as an isolated anomaly (35%), or associated with epidermolysis bullosa (EB) (40%) or other abnormalities (25–55%), such as multiple intestinal atresia, renal and urethral abnormalities, cardiac malformations, aplasia cutis, onychodystrophy, and gallbladder agenesis.12 Major association is with epidermolysis bullosa (PA–EB).
 Epidermolysis bullosa is an autosomal recessive condition affecting the skin, manifesting as blisters, erosions and scars.
 Defect in ITGA6, ITGB 4 and PLEC genes have been indicated.
 It has an incidence of 1 in 100,000 live births.

-Sonographic features of pyloric atresia are polyhydramnios, grossly dilated stomach with hyperperistalsis and dilated esophagus due to regurgitation caused by the distal obstruction (Figure 2.14).
+Sonographic features of pyloric atresia are polyhydramnios, grossly dilated stomach with hyperperistalsis and dilated esophagus due to regurgitation caused by the distal obstruction (Figure 18).
 There will be no double bubble sign.
 There may be pseudo-double bubble sign due to dilated stomach which is to be carefully differentiated.
-In PA-EB syndrome, snowflake sign of echogenic debris in amniotic fluid due to excess skin denudation may be seen in real-time scan (Figure 2.14C and Video 2.5).13 There may be pseudomass in the stomach.
+In PA-EB syndrome, snowflake sign of echogenic debris in amniotic fluid due to excess skin denudation may be seen in real-time scan (Figure 18C and Video 5).13 There may be pseudomass in the stomach.
 The sonographic signs are seen usually in late second trimester.
 Other associated anomalies may be seen, more commonly cardiac and urinary tract anomalies.
 PA-EB syndrome is a highly lethal condition.
 Early sonographic diagnosis is possible with family history.
 Early genetic diagnosis can be offered.

 Duodenal obstruction